gabekiriakos/Cosmos/README.md

 The custom `i3status.conf` needs to be placed in `/etc/` in order for py3status to work after it is installed.

-Mpris is used to display player status.  `python-pydbus` is the only required dependency.
+[MPRIS](https://wiki.archlinux.org/index.php/Spotify#MPRIS) is used to display player status.  `python-pydbus` is the only required dependency.

 Notebook users can place `30-touchpad.conf` in `/etc/X11/xorg.conf.d/` for trackpad gestures.